themehybrid/theme-designer/readme.md

 It's actually a project that I've been building and tweaking since I launched my own site, [Theme Hybrid](http://themehybrid.com), way back in 2008.
 I use it to run the [themes section](http://themehybrid.com/themes) on the site, so it has tons of useful tools for doing just that.
 It's just that I've never packaged it all up to make it useful for others.

+**Important Note #1:** This plugin is still in beta and probably shouldn't be used on a live site.

+**Important Note #2:** This plugin is only designed to work with WordPress version 4.4.

 ## Features

 **Template Tags** are the heart and soul of this plugin.
 There are tons of useful functions located in the `inc/template` folder that you'll want to use.
 These are well documented in-code, so theme authors should be able to figure these out.